Environmental issues in Brazil: Water pollution

+Oil spills

+The Brazilian environment has been adversely impacted by several major oil spill incidents.
+Among these, the 2019 Northeast Brazil oil spill was the worst oil spill in Brazilian history and the largest environmental disaster ever recorded on the Brazilian coast or any tropical coastal region worldwide, affecting Brazilian jurisdictional waters and over 2250 km of Brazil's coastline.
+Brazil's southeastern coast has also been affected by oil spills, with Guanabara Bay having had three major oil spills (in 1975, 1997, 2000 respectively) as well as other forms of pollution.

 Solutions and policies

 Brazil has a generally advanced and comprehensive legislation on environmental protection and sustainability.
 Laws regarding forests, water, and wildlife have been in effect since the 1930s.
 Until the mid-1990s, environmental legislation addressed isolated environmental issues; however, the legal framework has been improved through new policy-making that targets environmental issues within the context of an integrated environmental policy.
 The Brazilian government strives toward the preservation and sustainable development of Brazilian biomes.
 Consequently, the Brazilian government developed strategies to impose specific policies for each biome and organize opportunities for social participation, institutional reform of the forestry sector, and expansion of the biodiversity concept.
 For example, the program Legal Earth, developed by the Ministries of Agrarian Development and Environment, has the responsibility to regulate the use of public lands occupied in the Amazon region.
 This program was successful in restricting the marketing of meat produced on illegally deforested areas and the proper identification of permitted areas for growing sugarcane for the production of ethanol.

 Brazil recognized that it was part of the solution to the problem of climate change.
 In 2010, Brazil took the necessary steps to advance its climate change commitments made at the COP-15 in Copenhagen.
 For example, the policy to combat deforestation in the Amazon in had produced positive results, as demonstrated by announcements of increasingly lower deforestation rates.

 Between 2000 and 2010, the deforestation took huge proportions.
 Then, in 2011, data from the Brazilian Ministry of Environment showed a decrease in deforestation rates in the Amazon Rainforest.
 This is in part due to an increased awareness of the damaging effects of prolific logging practices and a shift toward sustainable forestry in Brazil.